anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

      In such scenarios the registrar optionally checks certification requests it receives from pledges and forwards them to the RA.
 The RA performs the remaining parts of the enrollment request validation and authorization.
+     Note that to this end the RA may need information regarding the authorization of pledges from the registrar or from other sources.
      On the way back, the registrar forwards responses by the PKI to the pledge on the same channel.